Red Dead Redemption: Themes and analysis

-Red Dead Redemption explores themes of the cycle of violence, faith, governmental control, the loss of innocence and freedom, manifest destiny, masculinity, social change, and redemption; it also received commentary for its representation of Native Americans and violence.
-IGN's Erik Brudvig considered it a commentary on modern political issues such as racism and immigration; writer Dan Houser said that the story was not intended as a satire of contemporary America, but that parallels were inevitable due to the similarities of the time period.
-Some scholars identified that the game conforms to neoliberal values, particularly in its depoliticizing of the sufferers of corporate greed, though one scholar conversely felt that it ridicules the selfishness of neoliberals.
-Matt Margini described the narrative as a tragedy, citing Aristotle's proposal that the hero is neither good nor evil and that "tragic heroes are tragic because they bring about their own fall, despite having good intentions".
+Red Dead Redemption explores themes of the cycle of violence, faith, governmental control, law and order, the loss of innocence and freedom, manifest destiny, masculinity, social change, and redemption, and is noted for its representation of Native Americans and violence.
+IGN's Erik Brudvig considered the game a commentary on modern political issues such as racism and immigration; writer Dan Houser said the story was not intended as a satire of contemporary America but parallels were inevitable due to the similarities of the time period.
+Some scholars identified the game conforms to neoliberal values, particularly in its depoliticizing of the sufferers of corporate greed, though others felt it ridicules the selfishness of neoliberals.
+Matt Margini described the narrative as a tragedy, citing Aristotle's proposal that the hero is neither good nor evil and "tragic heroes are tragic because they bring about their own fall, despite having good intentions".

-Several scholars noted that, despite the use of the word "redemption" in the game's title, such a feat was impossible for John; Reid McCarter of Bullet Points Monthly described the use of the word as "bitterly ironic" due to the inability of reinvention for both the characters and the country.
-Margini wrote that the final chapter allowed the player to feel that they had achieved the promised redemption, only for it to be taken away by the story's end.
-Conversely, Kotaku's Heather Alexandra felt that John achieved his redemption upon sacrificing himself to save his family.
+Several scholars noted that, despite the use of the word "redemption" in the title, such a feat was impossible for John; Reid McCarter of Bullet Points Monthly described the word as "bitterly ironic" due to the inability of reinvention for both the characters and country.
+Margini wrote the final chapter allowed the player to feel they achieved the promised redemption, only for it to be taken away by the story's end.
+Conversely, Kotaku's Heather Alexandra felt John achieved his redemption upon sacrificing himself to save his family.
 Benjamin J. Triana found that, while John's death "implies transcendence", it is not overtly sacrificial, nor does it represent John as a hero.
-Gamasutra's Richard Clark considered the depiction of redemption to be "cynical and overly simple".
-Red Dead Redemption also explores the impacts of the cycle of violence, most notably represented through Jack's continuation of his father's failures by adopting the outlaw status.
+Gamasutra's Richard Clark considered the depiction of redemption "cynical and overly simple".
+Red Dead Redemption explores the impacts of the cycle of violence, most notably represented through Jack's continuation of his father's failures by adopting the outlaw status.
 NPR's Jason Sheehan considered the game a tale of "the senselessness of violence used to solve violence begetting only more violence".
-M. Melissa Elston found that, like other modern media, it attempts to "reframe the violence and simplistic moral dualism of previous pop-cultural representations of the Old West".
-The game drew some commentary for its depiction of violence; Margini considered it justifiable since "violence means something".
-Timothy J. Welsh felt similarly, adding that it is "just a game", but recognized the worrisome nihilism it could perpetuate if generalized.
-Christopher Bartel rebutted this sentiment, expressing hesitancy at the moral justification of virtual murder and noting that "even hard-core gamers might balk at virtual sadism".
+M. Melissa Elston found, like other modern media, it attempts to "reframe the violence and simplistic moral dualism of previous pop-cultural representations of the Old West".
+The game drew some commentary for its depiction of violence; Margini considered it justifiable since "violence means something", and Timothy J. Welsh added it is "just a game", but recognized the worrisome nihilism it could perpetuate if generalized.
+Conversely, Christopher Bartel expressed hesitancy at the moral justification of virtual murder and noted "even hard-core gamers might balk at virtual sadism".